 - Didactic seminars focused on a variety of clinical and professional topics

 - Participation in weekly staff meetings and clinical team meetings

 - Providing psychoeducational programming, outreach, and liaison services to the CSUF campus

 - Participation in special projects that benefit CAPS’ clients and the university community

 - Numerous opportunities for increased self-reflection, self-awareness, and overall professional development

-The doctoral psychology internship at CAPS is designed to be a forum for advanced learning of and practice in the art and the science of psychology in a setting where the open-ended nature of development is recognized and valued.
-We assist our interns in refining their practice as formed through both the processes of experiential practice and engagement of scholarly knowledge.
-Our program is grounded in a strong emphasis on the development of practitioners who have a working knowledge of accepted ethical and legal standards of practice, and who conduct themselves and their practice within these guidelines.
+CAPS doctoral internship is designed to be a forum for advanced learning of and practice in the art and the science of.
+We assist our interns in refining their practice as formed through both the processes of experiential training and engagement of scholarly knowledge.
+We emphasize the development of practitioners who have a working knowledge of accepted ethical and legal standards of practice, and who conduct themselves within these guidelines.

-The Training Staff are proud of the comprehensive training experience we offer our interns.
-We are highly invested in providing a good training experience, and we enjoy the opportunity to work with bourgeoning professionals.
-If you are a prospective intern applicant, we hope that the information provided on our website helps you to determine whether or not our site would be a good fit for your training and career goals.
-If any questions remain after your review of our site, please feel free to contact the Training Coordinator for more information.
+The training faculty is proud of the comprehensive training experience we offer our interns.
+We appreciate the opportunity to work with developing professionals and share the commitment to providing a meaningful training experience.
+For prospective intern applicants, we hope that the information on our website helps you determine the fit of our program and your training and career goals.
+If any questions remain after your review of our internship program, please feel free to contact the Training Coordinator for more information.
 On behalf of the staff at Counseling and Psychological Services (CAPS), we wish you the best in your internship application and selection process!

 Internship Accreditation Status

-Questions related to our program’s accredited status should be directed to the Commission on Accreditation:
+Please direct questions related to our program's accredited status to the Commission on Accreditation: